2022 MLB All-Star Game: 50 Fun Facts About All-Star Game History

-2022 MLB All-Star Game: 50 fun facts about All-Star game history originally appeared on NBC Sports Washington
+2022 MLB All-Star Game: 50 fun facts about All-Star game history originally appeared on NBC Sports Chicago

 Perhaps you have a few questions about Tuesday night's MLB All-Star game.